 Starting your professional organizer training is a step in the right direction—you’ll be helping to make your clients’ lives much easier and more manageable in no time!
 So, what will your course assignments look like?
 And is an online professional organizing course as beneficial as in-class?
 Let’s run through how these courses work together…

 First, your online training is extremely hands-on!
 Yes, you’ll submit your assignments online—but you’ll have to do the work in real life.
 Practical and theoretical assignments make up the base of your training!
 Once you finish all of your assignments, you’ll be receive your pro organizer certification.
-The more practise what you learn, the sooner you’ll be a whiz with any client you encounter!
+The more practice what you learn, the sooner you’ll be a whiz with any client you encounter!

-1. Based on the client profiles discussed in “Unit D: Client Interactions” from the course book titled “A Guidebook for the Professional Organizer”, which client type(s) would Mr. Brady be classified as?
+1. Based on the client profiles discussed in Unit D: Understanding Disorganization, which client type(s) would Mrs. Reese be classified as?
+Explain your reasoning.